-The Depression affected the markets for fountain pens, so the Parker sales fell dramatically from $ 5.7m. in 1929 to $ 1.8m. during 1932.
+The Depression affected the markets for fountain pens, so the Parker sales fell dramatically from $5.7 MM. in 1929 to $1.8 MM. during 1932.
 To maintain work charge and employment, Parker custom manufactured inexpensive fountain pens as “Fifth Avenue” for Woolworths, or Diamond Medal, Good Service and Webster, in-house pen brands of Sears, Roebuck, and Co.
-In those years Parker also put on the market the colorful Parkette, the economic line Duettes -also known as «Thrift time pens» or «Depression pens»- with various colorful marbled celluloids, and manufactured its own sub-brand, “Cadillac”, which they marketed not by his dealers but through bigger department stores so as not to contaminate its main sales channel.
+In those years Parker also put on the market the colorful Parkette, the economic line known as «Thrift time pens» or «Depression pens», with various colorful marbled celluloids, and manufactured its own sub-brand, “Cadillac”, which they marketed not by his dealers but through bigger department stores so as not to contaminate its main sales channel.

 It is believed that Arthur O. Dahlberg designs a series of 12 unique Vacumatics including the fluted side models.

 According to Daniel Zazove, in the late 1970s the company decided to move its service/repair department in Janesville from the basement of the Arrow Park plant to the adjacent Research Building, where many of the prototype and model shop pens were stored.
 For unknown reasons Parker decided not to move the pens, but to discard them.
 Bob Jones, the Superintendent of the service department authorized his senior repairer, Romaine Brunett, to take them for his own personal collection of vintage pens.
 Consequently, many of the rarest Vacumatics escaped into the wild.